• Home /

 No, first-time home buyers do not have to make a down payment.
 Multiple mortgage programs, including the VA, USDA, and Doctor Loans for Physicians, allow no money down.

-Government assistance programs for first-time buyers such as down payment assistance, forgivable loans, and cash grants for first-time buyers can help make loans 100% financed.
+Government assistance programs for first-time buyer, such as down payment assistance, forgivable loans, and cash grants for first-time buyers, can help make loans 100% financed.

 How much down payment does the typical first-time buyer make?